How to Scout Startups at Accelerators and Hackathons Before Demo Day

 Know What You Want

-Before entering an accelerator or hackathon ecosystem, clarify your investment thesis.
+Before entering a business accelerator or hackathon ecosystem, clarify your investment thesis.
 What sectors, technologies, or themes excite you?
 What stages or business models do you prefer?
 Having a focus ensures your efforts are not diluted in the noise.

 Build Criteria